What is FPLMN?

 - The network carrier’s record,

-These help to identify the geographical area where the mobile device was being used and intended to access the network.
+This help to identify the geographical area where the mobile device was being used and intended to access the network.

-A Short overview of PLMN
+A Short Overview of PLMN

 PLMN stands for Public Land Mobile Network.
 It is a defined area, to which the mobile operator has access to a service provider for voice and data services in that specific area.